Type: Planning Grant, Action Grant

 Mill City Church upgraded its shared community meeting space — Mill City Church Commons — with an innovative, stormwater-friendly landscape.
 The MWMO funded the design through a Planning Grant and awarded an Action Grant to help pay for the construction.

 The property has a long history of drainage problems.
 The building has a sump pump that runs regularly, draining to a common area where the building’s gutter downspouts are also directed.
-The neighborhood in which the site is located, Marshall Terrace, has a relatively high water table compared to the rest of the city.
+The neighborhood in which the site is located, Marshall Terrace, has a relatively high water table compared to the rest of Minneapolis.
 As a result, traditional infiltration practices are not likely to address local stormwater management issues.

 The landscape was redesigned with an engineered wetland that captures water from the sump pump and then treats it and conveys it slowly through the site using a system of layered aggregates.
 Separately, a new raingarden captures and treats runoff entering the site from adjacent properties.
 The new landscape features are designed to retain all of the area’s runoff from a 1.5-inch rain event.